Mesrur İzzet Bey

 Ahmet Mesrur Durum (6 May 1873 – 18 December 1952), was a Turkish sculptor, painter, and designer of money, stamps and medallions.

 He is one of the first Turkish sculptors.
-He is the artist who designed Turkeys first coins, many stamps and the design of the historically very important İstiklal Madalyası.
+He is the artist who designed Turkey's first coins, many stamps and the design of the historically very important İstiklal Madalyası.

 Life

 He was born in 1873 to his father who was a vilayet muhasebecisi, in Bosna where his father was stationed.
 Ahmet İzzet Ebu Şeneb Bey, his mother was Nafia Hanım'dır.
 The artist who at birth was named Ahmet Mesrur, with the coming of the surname law took the surname Durum and before then was known as Mesrur İzzet.

 After the Emirgan Rüştüyesi he was educated in 1886 as the Tıbbiye İdadisi followed by the Tıbbiye Mülkiyesi.

 However, after some time he left and joined the sculpture department of the Sanayi Nefise Mektebi where he was one of the first students of that department.

 The sculptures he made in 1894 for his graduation examination were broken in the Istanbul Earthquake and his exam had to be repeated and then he finished the school in first place.

 Upon this achievement he won the right to be educated in Paris funded by the state but this did not culminate sue to the death of his mother.

 At the Yıldız Çini Fabrikası (Porselen Fabrika-i Hümayun) established in 1892 he started working as a model assistant.
 And at the same time continued his art and joined the 1902 exhibition at the Pera Passage Oriental II. İstanbul Salonu.
 He was among the founders of the Osmanlı Ressamlar Cemiyeti.